Aliases for COPS3 Gene

 GeneCards Summary for COPS3 Gene

 COPS3 (COP9 Signalosome Subunit 3) is a Protein Coding gene.
-Diseases associated with COPS3 include Smith-Magenis Syndrome and Bone Angioendothelial Sarcoma.
-Among its related pathways are Transcription-Coupled Nucleotide Excision Repair (TC-NER) and Vesicle-mediated transport.
+Diseases associated with COPS3 include Smith-Magenis Syndrome and Episodic Pain Syndrome, Familial, 3.
+Among its related pathways are Vesicle-mediated transport and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
 An important paralog of this gene is PSMD3.

 UniProtKB/Swiss-Prot Summary for COPS3 Gene